theeternalsw0rd/digital-signage-tvos/README.md

-This application aims to make displaying a fullscreen slideshow on OS X 10.11+ simple by receiving a JSON response from a server with the following structure:
+This application aims to make displaying a fullscreen slideshow on tvOS. simple by receiving a JSON response from a server with the following structure:

 ```